Gasoid/merge-bot/README.md

     	in order to communicate with gitlab api, bot needs token (also via GITLAB_TOKEN) -gitlab-url string
-    	in case of self-hosted gitlab, you need to set this var up (also via GITLAB_URL) -tls-domain string
+    	in case of self-hosted gitlab, you need to set this var up (also via GITLAB_URL) -gitlab-max-repo-size string
+      max size of repo in bytes, default is 500Mb (also via GITLAB_MAX_REPO_SIZE) -tls-domain string
     	which domain is used for ssl certificate (also via TLS_DOMAIN) -tls-enabled